 Reverse mortgages are a relatively new product to the financial industry.
-Although the first reverse mortgage was written in Maine in the early 1960’s, they have not become popular until more recently.
+Even though the first reverse mortgage was written in Maine in the early 1960s, they have not become popular until more recently.

 Benefits of a Reverse Mortgage

-- Some seniors use their loan to pay off unexpected medical bills or renovate their home so they can age comfortably in place.
+- To renovate their home so they can age comfortably in place.